jorgebucaran/hyperapp/README.md

 ### Sanitation

-Using the <samp>innerHTML</samp> property can lead to cross-site scripting ([XSS](https://en.wikipedia.org/wiki/Cross-site_scripting)) vunerabilities if not properly sanitized.
-If you can't use Vitual Nodes for any reason, consider creating your own replacement function to explicitly state the intent of performing an "unsafe" operation.
+If for any reason you don't use the Virtual DOM mechanism and decide to set the <samp>innerHTML</samp> in an element, you run the risk of cross-site scripting ([XSS](https://en.wikipedia.org/wiki/Cross-site_scripting)) vunerabilities.
+Specifically you must sanitize any user provided data before writing it out to the DOM.
+We suggest creating your own replacement function to explicitly state the intent of performing an "unsafe" operation

 ```jsx
 const dangerouslySetInnerHTML = html => element => {